tomwugdgz/moltlist.site/README.md

 *   **GitHub Repository**: [https://github.com/tomwugdgz/moltlist.site](https://github.com/tomwugdgz/moltlist.site)

 ### Call for Contributors
-We are looking for community members to help maintain and update the **webmcplist** on GitHub.
+We are looking for community members to help maintain and update the **Moltlist.site** on GitHub.

 #### Why help?
 *   **Curation**: Help verify human-submitted interfaces to ensure the highest quality.